bailijiang/Note/English/Oral/PrivateScript.md

 * Q: I want to know which country do you like?
 * A: I like America because its legal system is relatively perfect.
 I don't like China because it has no credit system and serious air pollution.
-But I prefer Norway to the USA because it's a coastal forest country and not only people's average income high but the gap between rich and poor is small.
+But I prefer Norway to the USA because it's a coastal forest country and not only people's average income high but the gap between rich and poor is small as well.